NACLab/ngc-learn/docs/demonstrations/demo4_sparse_coding.md

 a particular position, orientation, and frequency.
 These learned feature detectors, as discussed in [1], appear to behave similar to the primary visual area (V1) neurons of the cerebral cortex in the brain.
-Although, in the end, the edge detectors learned by both our models qualitatively appear to be very similar, we should note that the latent codes (when inferring them given sensory input) for the model that used the thresholding function are ultimately sparser.
+Although, in the end, the edge detectors learned by both our models qualitatively appear to be similar, we should note that the latent codes (when inferring them given sensory input) for the model that used the thresholding function are ultimately sparser.
+Furthermore, the filters for the model with thresholding appear to smoother and with fewer occurrences of less-than-useful slots than the Cauchy model (or filters that did not appear to extract any particularly interpretable features).

 This difference in sparsity can be verified by examining the difference/gap between the absolute value of the total discrepancy `ToD` and the reconstruction